esa/pygmo2/doc/install.rst

 `virtual environments <https://virtualenv.pypa.io/en/latest/>`__.

-The pip packages for pygmo are maintained by the core development team, and they are regularly updated when new pygmo versions are released.
+The pip packages for pygmo are maintained by the core development team, and they are updated when new pygmo versions are released.

 .. warning::